 DCA Launch C.A.15 at Rose Bay - 1969

-Part of the infrastructure needed to operate a water airport was a fleet of marine craft including Control Launches, lighters and fuel barges.
+Part of the infrastructure needed to operate a water airport was a fleet of marine craft including Control Launches, workboats and fuel launches.
 This photo shows DCA Control Launch C.A.15 at Sydney/Rose Bay in 1969.
-The function of the Control Launch was to check the alighting area for debris and to provide a local air traffic control service, similar to a Control Tower,
+This design of Control Launch was introduced post-war.

 In the background is Ansett Flying Boat Services' Short S25V Sandringham Mk IV VH-BRC Beachcomber (c/n 2018/SH.55C).
 Originally delivered as a Sunderland, post-war this aircraft was converted to civil Sandringham configuration and was used by TEAL and Barrier Reef Airways, before being acquired by Ansett Flying Boat Services on 21 December 1952.
 In this photo the aircraft carries the Airlines of New South Wales (an Ansett subsidiary) colours with the 'boomerang and spears' logo on the fin.
 Beachcomber operated the last flying boat return passenger service to Lord Howe Is on 10 September 1974 and was sold to Antillies Air Boats (Virgin Islands) on the same day.
 It was struck off the Australian register on 28 November, becoming N158C.